xxcordeau/TIL/README.md

-set up approvals for your project, approvals will not
+ up approvals for your project, approvals will not